-Are you aged 16-19?
-Love film, TV and/or other moving image formats?
+Are you aged 16-19 or aged up to 25 and have an Education and Health Car Plan (EHCP)?
+Do you love film, TV and/or other moving image formats?
 Interested in a career in the film industry?
-Yes?!
-Then read on to find out more about our upcoming course how you can apply to join us on the BFI Film Academy Short Course Scarborough in October 2025.
+Yes?
+Then read on to find out more about our upcoming courses and how you can apply.

 BFI Film Academy offers opportunities for ambitious 16-25 year olds, anywhere in the UK, to learn more about, and get some hands on experience of filmmaking and how to take those first steps to starting a career in the screen industries.
 Delivered at over 50 locations across the UK and supported by the Department for Culture, Media and Sport (DCMS) and National Lottery.

-We are running a BFI Film Academy Short Course for young people aged 16-19 (or up to 25 years with an EHC - Education, Health and Care plan) in Scarborough this October half term.
-We cover a lot in a week and try to run the course as close to a professional film shoot as possible - we may even get to work on a professional film shoot - so will need commitment, focus and a willingness from you to fully throw yourself into the experience!
+We cover a lot in a week and try to run the course as close to a professional film shoot as possible so will need commitment, focus and a willingness from you to fully throw yourself into the experience!
 You'll be so proud of what you have achieved by the end of the week and can celebrate your hard work by seeing your finished film on the big screen in front of old and new friends, family and invited guests later in the year.
-Last year all the finished films screened at the INDIs Festival in Leeds with all the other participants and their films from the other BFI Film Academy Short Course providers across Yorkshire.
+Finished films from previous years have screened at the INDIs Festival in Leeds and the Showroom in Sheffield.

 During your week in Scarborough, you'll get the very highest quality film skills training and support to help you create a short film from start to finish, from generating and developing ideas, to editing a final version.
 We will help you build knowledge and skills with practical hands on sessions and lots of advice from some very talented and experienced filmmakers from all over the UK.
 You'll have fun with filmmaking processes, meet other like-minded filmmakers, gain confidence, new skills or improve your existing skills.

-Once you have completed the short course, you will become part of the growing BFI Film Academy alumni network with access to events such as career and skills talks and further opportunities to attend courses to advance your learning and film experience both with the BFI and other screen and creative organisations.
+Once you have completed the introductory course you will become part of the growing BFI Film Academy network with year-long wrap-around support and access to events such as career and skills talks and further opportunities to attend courses to advance your learning and film experience both with the BFI and other screen and creative organisations.

-We have many ties with the town - our Project Leader, Zoe, grew up in Scarborough and is passionate about bringing the same opportunities to young people in the town that have been been available for many years to young people living in the UK's cities.
-Reel Solutions will work in partnership with the Showroom, Sheffield and Leeds Young Film to deliver BFI Film Academy Short Courses across Yorkshire and the Humber including Sheffield, Bradford and Leeds - all courses are supported by Film Hub North who work with exhibitors, filmmakers and young people across the Northern Region.
+We have many ties with the town - our Project Leader, Zoe, grew up in Scarborough and is based there currently.
+Zoe is passionate about bringing the same opportunities to young people in the town that have been been available for many years to young people living in the UK's cities.
+Reel Solutions hope to work in partnership with the Showroom, Sheffield and Leeds Young Film to deliver BFI Film Academy courses, as we have for the last two years as part of the BFI Film Academy Hub across Yorkshire and the Humber

-Reel Solutions are very proud of our excellent track record of inspiring the next generation of filmmakers and crew in the broadest range of screen industries - we believe in the next generation of makers' enthusiasm, talent and ambitions and feel hugely privileged to be able to help support and play a role in enabling their dreams and expanding their horizons and experience.
+Reel Solutions are very proud of our excellent track record of inspiring the next generation of filmmakers and crew in the broadest range of screen industries - we believe in you, the next generation of makers' and are inspired year after year by your enthusiasm, talent and ambitions and feel hugely privileged to be able to help support and play a role in enabling your dreams and expanding your horizons and experience.
 Many of our former participants are now working in a range of roles in film, TV and XR.
 Reel Solutions have been delivering film schools to young people in partnership with the BFI since the start of the BFI Film Academy scheme in 2011.

 Be involved in making a short film as part of a team